wfaler/rig/README.md

-# Devbox
+# Rig

 **Instant, reproducible development environments for AI-assisted coding.**

-Devbox creates isolated Docker containers pre-configured with your language runtimes, build tools, and AI coding assistants.
+Rig creates isolated Docker containers pre-configured with your language runtimes, build tools, and AI coding assistants.
 One command to enter a fully-equipped sandbox—no manual setup, no "works on my machine" issues.

-## Why Devbox?
+## Why Rig?

-- **Zero Setup** — Define your stack in YAML, run `devbox`, and you're coding
+- **Zero Setup** — Define your stack in YAML, run `rig`, and you're coding
 - **AI Agents Ready** — Claude Code, Gemini CLI, OpenAI Codex and GitHub CLI pre-installed
 - **VS Code in Browser** — Optional code-server with language extensions, auto-configured
 - **Testcontainers Support** — Docker-in-Docker works out of the box